 Home or Away?

 It wasn’t hard to veto going abroad.
-In an ideal world (ie. with a nanny and an infinite budget) going travelling with our tot would have been an incredible experience.
+In an ideal world (ie. with a nanny and an infinite budget) going travelling with our tots would be an incredible experience.
 We even started looking into a toddler-friendly cruise to the Fjords, because we both really want to go.
 Alas, we very quickly realised we were being ridiculous – not least because we all needed new passports.
-Eurghhhh.
+(We’ve since done this; do not recommend until all children are old enough to make use of the creche.)

-I’ve visited once before for a hen weekend, hubby hadn’t been but was aware of its merits.
-The fact that there are several around the country meant we could choose an area which was not too far to travel to, and – timed right – practically be there before Pixie awoke from her nap.
+I’d visited once before for a hen weekend, Dan hadn’t been but was aware of its merits.
+The fact that there are several around the country meant we could choose an area which was not too far to travel to, and – timed right – synchronise travel time with naps.
 That was the theory anyway… Ahem.

 Elveden Forest is a beautiful location.
 If you’re into nature and being outside, there is no beating this place.
 We’ve also visited Woburn but there’s just something about Elveden Forest.